pandgey/cMusix/README.md

 ## Features

 - Supports common audio formats: `.wav`, `.mp3`, `.ogg`
-- SDL2-powered audio playback
-- Fast and light – built entirely in C
+- Fast and light (Because its in C)
-- Works from the terminal – great for tiling WM users or minimalists
+- Works from the terminal – great for tiling WM users
 - Open for anyone to use or modify

 ---